 Reparative policies (e.g., affirmative action) can be effective means to reduce social inequality.
 Disadvantaged-group members, who stand to benefit from their implementation, are important advocates for these policies.
 Researchers have argued that intergroup contact could diminish disadvantaged-group members’ support for redistributive policies by creating sympathy for advantaged-group members (Dixon et al., 2007), by fostering positive outgroup attitudes and reducing attention to inequality (Saguy et al., 2009), and by increasing their endorsement of system-justifying ideologies (Sengupta & Sibley, 2013).
 To the extent that it diminishes support for redistributive policies, intergroup contact hinders social change.

-As a growing number of studies had been examining these relationships, we conducted a preregistered meta-analytic review of the available evidence for the hypothesized negative effects of intergroup contact on perceived injustice, collective action, and policy support in disadvantaged groups.
+We conducted a preregistered meta-analysis of the evidence for the hypothesized negative effects of intergroup contact on perceived injustice, collective action, and policy support in disadvantaged groups.
 Our first objective was to systematically review the available evidence and to evaluate its strengths and limitations.
 Our second objective was to synthesize the available evidence to establish the direction and magnitude of the relationships between intergroup contact and the three outcomes.
-Doing so allows us, first, to determine whether the available evidence supports a negative or positive (see Pettigrew et al., 2011) relationship between contact and support for social change and, second, to estimate the strength of this relationship.
+Doing so allowed us, first, to determine whether the available evidence supports a negative or positive (see Pettigrew et al., 2011) relationship between contact and support for social change and, second, to estimate the strength of this relationship.
 Our third objective was to explore the variability of this relationship across study settings, designs, and other potential moderators.
 For example, we examined whether any effects were confined to Western, Educated, Industrialized, Rich, Democratic (WEIRD) settings, the cultural context of most psychological research (Henrich et al., 2010).
 Our fourth objective was to assess how robust the available evidence was to publication bias.
-Together, these objectives provided a comprehensive answer to the question whether intergroup contact diminishes support for social change in disadvantaged groups.

-In addition, we explored the evidence for two alternative accounts of this relationship.
+In addition, we collated the evidence for two alternative accounts of this relationship.
 First, we considered studies that measured both ingroup and outgroup contact as predictors of the three outcomes.
 Sengupta et al. (2015) argued that contact with other members of the disadvantaged ingroup would increase political mobilization in disadvantaged groups.
 As outgroup contact places limits on how much ingroup contact disadvantaged-group members can have (Pfister et al., 2020), the mobilizing effect of ingroup contact is an alternative explanation for negative associations between outgroup contact and support for social change.
 Second, we considered studies that measured both negative and positive (outgroup) contact as predictors of the three outcomes.
 Researchers (Hayward et al., 2018; Reimer et al., 2017) found negative contact with advantaged-group members to be associated with greater perceived discrimination and stronger collective action intentions.
 Reimer et al. (2017) argued that, to the extent disadvantaged-group members who have more positive contact also tend to have less negative contact, the mobilizing effect of negative contact is an alternative explanation for negative associations between outgroup contact and support for social change.
-For both alternative explanations, we collate and synthesize the available evidence for the relative effects of each predictor variable on the three outcomes.

 Method